This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- With a large sharp knife, pierce squash near the stem, insert the knife, and rock back and forth cutting your way around the entire squash cutting all but the stem.
+• With a large sharp knife, pierce whole Winter Squash near the stem, and insert the knife.
+Rock back and forth, cutting your way around the entire squash cutting all but the stem.
 Remove knife and break squash in half.
 Use knife to remove remaining stem.

 Notes